Stuycs-K/final-project-3-chen-william-quintero-marco/WORKLOG.md

 Worked on Tower placement on Map.

 ### 5/30
 Completed Tower placement on Map.
+Game class now displays Tower stats.
+Added more variables and accessor methods to Map, Tile, and Tower classes.
+Continued to work on Tower attack method.